steffinstanly/steffinstanly.github.io/_posts/2018-06-06-Hack-the-Box-Nibbles.md

 ```
 there’s nothing much useful on the enumeration results.

-Now lets try to manually Enumerate the website
+Now let's try to manually Enumerate the website

 <a href="/images/Nibbles website 1.png"><img src="/images/nibbles/Nibbles website 1.png"></a>